knyete/Micropython-scheduler/syncom/README.md

 resetting the ESP8266 in the event of a fault.
 A reset connection simplifies development in that restarting the Pyboard code can reset the ESP8266 enabling automatic synchronisation.

-In this instance the pin providing the reset is arbitrary, but must be onnected to the reset pin of the target.
+In this instance the pin providing the reset is arbitrary, but must be connected to the reset pin of the target.
 The polarity of the reset pulse is definable in code (0 is required by the ESP8266).

 # The library